A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Sprinkle in rustic glam accents

 A bit of glam can balance all that wood and texture.
-Mercury glass votives, gold-toned photo frames, or a beaded garland bring in subtle shine.
+Small metallic touches, like mercury glass or gold-toned frames, add contrast that balances all the wood and texture.

 A charming rustic stone fireplace boasts a thick wooden mantel, adorned with a framed picture, a gold vase, and flickering votive candles.